MetricDust/docs_for_developer/frontend/caching.md

 ## Steps

-1. Create a caching service which will contain the cache based function.
+### 1. Create a caching service which will contain the cache based function.

-initialize a cache name in a variable `cache_name`.
+Initialize a cache name in a variable `cache_name`.
 Its better to patch the cache name with the app version.
 So that we can clear the cache based on the app version and keep only the latest version of the cache.

 ```typescript
 cache_name: any = "app-name-v" + environment.app_version;